DylanVann/media-server/README.md

 **Supported parameters:**

+Functionality is relatively limited at the moment, only supporting two parameters.

+If the need arises support for specifying height (`h`) or cropping logic could be added.

 - `w` - Change width while preserving aspect ratio.
 - `fm` - Set the desired format.
   - Formats: